segmentio/segment-docs/src/connections/destinations/catalog/actions-google-enhanced-conversions/index.md

 To resolve this, ensure that the ConversionActionType value in Google Ads is correctly configured.

-### Conversion Upload Error
+### Conversion Upload error

-Due to Google's requirement to use only one click ID to update a conversion.
-Essentially, only one identifier (GCLID, GBRAID, or WBRAID) should be used per ClickConversion entry, and including more than one in a single entry will result in an error.
+You may encounter this error if you use more than one identifier to update a conversion.
+You must only use one identifier (GCLID, GBRAID, or WBRAID) for each ClickConversion entry.